Judy Greer in First Trailer for Indie Film 'Adventures in Public School'

-Here's the first official trailer for Kyle Rideout's Adventures in Public School, direct from YouTube:
+Here's the official trailer (+ poster) for Kyle Rideout's Adventures in Public School, from YouTube:

 When socially awkward, home-schooled kid Liam spots one-legged beauty Anastasia at the local school, he's instantly hooked.
 Determined to find a way of getting closer to her, and fed up with his sheltered existence, Liam persuades the principle and his mom, Claire (Judy Greer), to give him a chance to try out high school life for himself.
 As her beloved son navigates a new and unfamiliar world of sex, drugs and social studies, and struggles to impress a girl who doesn’t even know he exists, his mom/best friend decides it’s time to teach him the ropes of teenage rebellion.
 Adventures in Public School, also known as Public Schooled, is directed by Canadian filmmaker Kyle Rideout, of the film Eadweard previously.
 The screenplay is written by Kyle Rideout and Josh Epstein.
 This initially premiered at the Toronto Film Festival last year, and played at the Edmonton Film Festival.
 It has no official US release date yet.
 Who's interested?